JJFourie/HomeAssistant-PulseAudio-Disable/README.md

 # HomeAssistant-PulseAudio-Disable

 At the time of writing (and actually already since long before) there are issues caused by PulseAudio in the Home Assistant **hassio_audio** Docker container.
 - In some cases PulseAudio causes **loss of audio** for users who use audio on their host devices.
-- **PulseAudio consumes high CPU** on the host in some environments, e.g. when running Raspbian on a RPi, with a specific combination of OS version and ```hassio_audio``` release, .
+- **PulseAudio consumes high CPU** on the host in some environments, e.g. when running Raspbian on a RPi, with a specific combination of OS version and ```hassio_audio``` release.

 This is typically the case for the following:
 ```
 RPI (host) OS: Raspbian version 10 (buster), 5.10.11-v7
 hassio_audio OS: Alpine Linux, 3.13.1